PavanRangani/docs/docs/prd/limited-partnership/wire-instruction.md

     - Wire instruction tab will directly open in the Edit mode.
     - On hover of the rich text editor, it shows pencil icon.
     - Shows `Amend` action button when LP has wire instruction.
+- Audit Information
+    - On hover of table, shows pencil icon.
+On click, opens the add dialog where user can adds the audit information.
+    - Columnns
+        - Action
+            - Table shows 3 actions: `Verbal Confirmation`, `Entry` & `Second Check`
+        - User
+            - Shows clarius user name.
+        - Time Stamp
+            - When a user enters audit data, the system stores the time of creation or update along with the username that performed this action.
+            - For e.g. `{Created or Updated} {Date} by {User name whose performs this action}`.
+            - Timestamps will only appear for Action having User.
 - Investor section
     - Columns
         - Investors